kikiren/interview-questions/javascript.md

 Another typical example would be an anonymous function used by popular frameworks used as IIFE (Immediate Invoked Function Expression).

 (function() { })();

+# What’s the difference between a variable that is: null, undefined or undeclared?
+How would you go about checking for any of these states?

+Undefined is a variable that has been declared but no value exists and is a type of itself ‘undefined’.

+Null variables exist and have the value of null assigned to them.

+We use ‘console.log();’ and ‘type of’ to check if a variable is undefined or null.

+Undeclared variables don’t even exist.
+A variable is undeclared when it does not use the var keyword.
+It gets created on the global object (that is, the window), thus it operates in a different space as the declared variables.
+This will not work in strict mode,it will throw an error.